jjjpolo/jjjpolo/README.md

 ### 👋 Hi
 I’m Jose Juan Jaramillo.
 I am an electronics and communications engineer.
-I have been working as a R&I engineer for a while creating and designing many kind of solutions using different technologies with programming and electronics.
+I have been working as a R&D engineer for a while creating and designing many kind of solutions using different technologies with programming and electronics.

 ### 👀 I’m interested in ...
 * Electronics, microcontrollers, FPGA, AC/DC, PCB design, ...